Airbus and Boeing face new competition from China and Russia | DW | 17.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 The duopoly of Western aircraft manufacturers Airbus and Boeing is under pressure.
-Russia's MC-21 airliner is now certified to fly and China is pushing ahead onto the international market with its own plans.
+Russia's MC-21 airliner is now certified to fly and China is pushing ahead with plans to enter the international market.

 They may not sound spectacular, but MC-21 and C919 are out to challenge Airbus and Boeing and their decades-old bestselling aircraft.
 Both the MC-21 and C919 are twin-engine narrow-body planes.